Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Google’s autonomous car computers run Linux, while early prototypes from both GM and Volkswagen also chose the operating system.
 Indeed, Google’s first successful foray into the market—a self-driving Toyota Prius—ran on Ubuntu.

-As of this writing, you can find AGL in models from Toyota, Ford, Mazda, Honda, Subaru, and Suzuki.
+Today, you can find AGL in models from Toyota, Ford, Mazda, Honda, Subaru, and Suzuki.

 5. Tsunami Sensors